 Given the potentially dire consequences for both you and your family, you can’t afford to put off creating your estate plan any longer.
 As your Personal Family Lawyer®, we will guide you step-by-step through the planning process to ensure you’ve taken all the proper precautions to spare your loved ones from needless frustration, conflict, and expense.

 That said, the biggest benefit you stand to gain from putting a plan in place is the peace of mind that comes from knowing your loved ones will be provided and cared for no matter what happens to you.
-Don’t wait another day—contact us, as your Personal Family Lawyer®, to schedule an appointment, so you can finally check this urgent task off your to-do list.
+Don’t wait another day—contact us to schedule an appointment, so you can finally check this urgent task off your to-do list.